mavlink/mavlink-devguide/en/mavgen_c/message_signing_c.md

 	self.mav.signing.link_id = msg.get_link_id()
 ```

-what that says is that if the current link ID in use by MAVProxy is zero, and it receives a correctly signed packet with a non-zero link ID then it switches link ID to the one from the incoming packet.
+What that says is that if the current link ID in use by MAVProxy is zero, and it receives a correctly signed packet with a non-zero link ID then it switches link ID to the one from the incoming packet.

 The has the effect of making the GCS slave its link ID to the link ID of the autopilot.